dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/README.md

 * **LLZO**

 This example demonstrates a spin-polarized and spin-unpolarized ground-state calculations with fully periodic boundary conditions along with combined ionic-cell and stress relaxation on LLZO (Lithium-Lanthanum-Zirconium-Oxide) unit-cell.
 Gamma point for sampling the Brillouin zone, norm-conserving pseudopotential, and PBE exchange correlation are used.

+* **NEB/Li2O**

+This example demonstrates a Nudged Elastic Band Lithium Oxide 2x2x2 supercell with 1 Li vacancy employing periodic boundary conditions in all directions